-If it has been determined as part of the analysis that there will be no disproportionately high and adverse effects to EJ populations within the project study area, then the NEPA document should state the determination as part of the "Environmental Consequences" section of the EJ section of the NEPA document.
+If it has been determined as part of the analysis that there will be no disproportionately high and adverse effects to EJ populations, then the NEPA document should state the determination as part of the "Environmental Consequences" section of the EJ section of the NEPA document.
 The following conclusion statement should be provided to document this finding:

 No minority or low-income populations have been identified that would be adversely impacted by the proposed project as determined above.
 Therefore, in accordance with the provisions of E.O.
-12898, DOT Order 5610.2(c), and FHWA Order 6640.23, no further EJ analysis is required.

-If there is an identification of disproportionately high and adverse impacts to EJ populations, additional measures to avoid and minimize impacts should be determined with the core project team members to sufficiently lower the adversity of disproportionately high and adverse impacts and explore all options for mitigation.
+12898, DOT Order 5610.2(c), and FHWA Order 6640.23A, no further EJ analysis is required.
+If there is the potential for and an actual identification of disproportionately high and adverse impacts to EJ populations, additional measures to avoid, minimize, and mitigate impacts should be evaluated with EP management and with the core project team groups to sufficiently lower the adversity of disproportionately high and adverse impacts and explore all options for mitigation.
+If it is determined through outreach and coordination with the EP management, core project team groups, and affected communities that mitigation to a project is insufficient, then the project class of action should be reviewed and possibly adjusted.
+Although there may not be disproportionately high and adverse impacts to EJ populations, Environmental Planners should still evaluate and discuss impacts on minority and low-income populations in the NEPA document, and evaluate efforts to avoid, minimize, and mitigate according to NEPA, as appropriate.